jkohlin/wordpress-basics/assignment2.md

 # Assignment 2 - Personal portfolio

-We are going to build a portfolio theme for a personal presentation, blog feed and a portfolio list with any kind of creative content.
-You will be handed a website brief with plans for content and layout.
+We are going to build a new Wordpress theme for a personal portfolio, to present some kind of creative work along with contact and bio.
+The theme will be built from absolute zero, to contain only the components we really need.
+The result will be a lightweight theme which you can continue to extend into something more complex later.

 ### Development prerequisites
 * A working local wordpress installation